petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/web-server-service.md

 ## Scripts

-You can use scripts for more extensive customizations.
-However, use caution when doing so.
+You can use scripts for more extensive customizations, but you must use caution when doing so.
 This is the most powerful way to customize the web server service and can cause undesired side effects.

 Any `.sh` files found in the `configs/{ENV}/scripts/` folder are run prior to starting your service.
-For example, to include a script that removes all log files, you could place it in this directory structure:
+For example, you can place a script in this directory structure to remove all log files:

     webserver
     ├── configs